 - Wash hands after using the restroom, grooming or petting animals.

-- Wash & sanitize all surfaces and equipment to be used in food preparation.
+- Wash & sanitize all surfaces, cutting boards and other equipment to be used in food preparation.

-- Protect food from pests, pets and insects
+- Protect food from pantry pests, pets and insects.

 - Keep raw meats and seafood separate from other foods.